ProGraphics/prostyle.io/pages/documentation/concepts.md

 #### Events

 Events trigger the start of scripts.
-There is currently only one kind of event; when a step has started.
-Other event types are under consideration for future versions. e.g. mouse and touch interaction.
+Events are also referred to as _script types_.
+There is currently only one kind; when a [step](#){:data-toc="steps"} has started.
+Other script types are under consideration for future versions. e.g. mouse and touch interaction.

-Scripts have an event parameter, which can be “step1“, “step2“, “step3“, …
+Scripts have a <code>scriptType</code> parameter, which can be “step1“, “step2“, “step3“, …

-* If the event parameter is omitted, the default value is “step1“
+* If the scriptType is omitted, the default value is “step1“
 * A value of “step” is an alias for “step1“

 ### Steps
-The timeline has markers called _steps_.
+The [timeline](#){:data-toc="timeline"} has markers called _steps_.
 Multiple scripts can be processed simultaneously starting at a step.
 The next step does not start until all scripts in the prior step complete.
 The total duration of a step is the duration of the longest script it contains.
 The steps belong to a page.
 Every page contains one or more steps.

-ProStyle determines all of the scripts on a page, which includes the page’s scripts, any canvasScripts or frameScripts, and all of the scripts for the page’s items.
-Each script is associated with a step using the step event.
-The timeline is then generated.
+ProStyle generates a timeline by parsing all of the scripts on each page, which includes the page’s scripts, any <code>canvasScripts</code> or <code>frameScripts</code>, and all of the scripts for the page’s items.
+Each script is associated with a step.
+The timeline plays each step in order, moving from page to page, as the last step of each page completes.

 Each step is associated with a single page, and each page is a member of a single flow.
 Therefore, any given playhead position in the timeline is associated with one flow, one page, and one step.